UC Davis Aggies

-The UC Davis Aggies (also referred to as the Ags, Cal Aggies, or Aggies) are the athletic teams that represent the University of California, Davis.
+The UC Davis Aggies (also referred to as the Ags, Cal Aggies or Aggies) are the athletic teams that represent the University of California, Davis.

-Seventeen of the school's 25 intercollegiate sports - baseball, men's basketball, men's cross country, men's golf, men's soccer, men's tennis, men's track & field, softball, women's basketball, women's beach volleyball, women's cross country, women's golf, women's soccer, women's tennis, women's track & field, women's volleyball and women's water polo - compete in the Big West Conference.
+Eighteen of the school's 25 intercollegiate sports - baseball, men's basketball, men's cross country, men's golf, men's soccer, men's tennis, men's track & field, men's water polo, softball, women's basketball, women's beach volleyball, women's cross country, women's golf, women's soccer, women's tennis, women's track & field, women's volleyball and women's water polo - compete in the Big West Conference.

 The Aggies' football team compete in Division I Football Championship Subdivision (FCS) (formerly known as Division I-AA), and are members of the Big Sky Conference, granting UC Davis the distinction of being one of only three UC campuses to field a football team (Cal and UCLA being the other two).

-The Aggies are also members of the Mountain Pacific Sports Federation in women's indoor track and field, women's gymnastics, and women's swimming and diving, the America East Conference in field hockey, the Eastern College Athletic Conference for equestrian and the Western Water Polo Association for men's water polo.
-The Aggies women's lacrosse team will join the Pac-12 Conference as an affiliate member.
+The Aggies are also members of the Mountain Pacific Sports Federation in women's indoor track and field, women's gymnastics, and women's swimming and diving, and are currently independent in field hockey, the Eastern College Athletic Conference for equestrian, and the Big 12 Conference in women's lacrosse.

+On December 10, 2024 it was announced that UC Davis would join the Mountain West Conference in all sports except football, for which it will remain in the Big Sky Conference.
+This move is expected on July 1, 2026.
+In anticipation of joining the Mountain West in 2026, UC Davis announced 'Aggie Ascent' on November 18th, 2025.The plan outlines a $265 million dollar phased plan to upgrade, expand, and refit current and new UC Davis athletic facilities to comply with Mountain West (and potentially FBS) standards, the largest of which would be a $50 million dollar expansion to UC Davis Health Stadium.

 Nickname

-The "Aggies" is UC Davis' official team nickname.
-This reflects the school's previous name, College of Agriculture at Davis.
+The "Aggies" is UC Davis' official team nickname because of the university's agricultural origins.
+The university was previously called the College of Agriculture at Davis because it was part of UC Berkeley until it was separated in 1959 by the UC Regents.